 A quick glance at the Mentoring Academy for Research Excellence

-This program focuses on disseminating mentoring best practices for faculty in the health sciences.
-Our workshops for mentees and mentors address how to foster an environment that values and supports mentoring in research, education and career progression.
+Our program focuses on disseminating mentoring best practices for faculty in the health sciences.
+Our workshops for mentees and mentors address how to foster an environment that values and supports mentoring in research and career progression.

-Our audience — We serve the professional and career development needs of assistant and early associate professors but are open to all faculty desiring a mentoring environment to help achieve their professional goals.
+Our audience — We serve the professional and career development needs of postdoctoral scholars, assistant and early associate professors, and other trainees, with an emphasis on those wishing to have a research-oriented career.
+However, we are open to all faculty and trainees desiring a mentoring environment to help achieve their professional goals.

-Mission — Develop the next generation of independent, highly successful academic faculty and advance the UC Davis Schools of Health.
+Mission — Develop the next generation of independent, highly successful academic faculty, and advance the UC Davis Health research mission.

 Mentoring supports my academic life

-— Former mentee, Aubyn Stahmer, Ph.D., M.P.H., Professor, Psychiatry and Behavioral Sciences
+Aubyn Stahmer, Ph.D., Professor, Department of Psychiatry and Behavioral Sciences

-— Current Department Mentoring Director, Sandhya Venugopal M.D., MS-HPEd, Health Sciences Clinical Professor, Division of Cardiovascular Medicine, Associate Director, Cardiovascular Fellowship Program, Associate Dean Continuing Medical Education
+Sandhya Venugopal M.D., Health Sciences Clinical Professor, Department of Internal Medicine; Associate Dean, Continuing Medical Education